 Pride of America Dining

-The Aloha Cafe, Pride of America's Lido Deck restaurant, is set up with self-serve stations for breakfast (6 to 11:30 a.m.), lunch (noon to 3 p.m.) and dinner (6 to 9 p.m.).
+The Aloha Cafe, Pride of America's Lido Deck restaurant, is set up with self-serve stations for breakfast (5:30 a.m. to 9:30 a.m.), lunch (noon to 3 p.m.), snacks (3 p.m. to 5 p.m.) and dinner (6 p.m. to 9 p.m.).
 Additional no-fee buffet breakfast options are available in Moderno (buffet 7 a.m. to 10:30 a.m., continental 10:30 a.m. to 11:30 a.m.).
 One coffee and juice station is open around the clock.

-The full breakfast includes French toast, waffles, pancakes, Eggs Benedict, made-to-order omelets, bacon, pork sausage, fresh fruit, hot and cold cereals, yogurt and pastries.
+The full breakfast includes French toast, waffles, pancakes, Eggs Benedict, made-to-order omelets, bacon, sausage, fresh fruit, hot and cold cereals, yogurt and pastries.
 Lunch and dinner feature hot entrees like Spanish chicken with chorizo, and shrimp and scallop paella; Asian fare like veggie stir-fry and Kung Pao chicken; and a selection of individually sized salads (Caprese, Cobb, calamari).
 There is usually a "carving board" with meats like prime rib, as well as a made-to-order pasta and a couple of soups.
 You'll find pizza, sandwiches, hot dogs and burgers at lunch.
-There's also a fruit and cheese buffet, an ice cream stand and a dessert bar that offers everything from Jell-o and no-sugar-added strawberry Napolean with raspberry coulis to ricotta cheesecake with lemon honey syrup and Italian casata cake.
+There's also a fruit and cheese buffet, an ice cream stand and a dessert bar that offers everything from Jell-o and no-sugar-added strawberry Napoleon with raspberry coulis to ricotta cheesecake with lemon honey syrup and Italian casata cake.

 One of the most popular spots on all Norwegian's ships is the French-influenced Bistro, named the Jefferson Bistro on Pride of America and designed like a little slice of the library in Monticello.
 For $20, you can dine on scrumptious French-inspired cuisine, and, for $10 apiece more, you can add on "fruits de mer" in a puff pastry, a butter-roasted lobster tail or a 32-ounce premium black Angus rib-eye steak for two.